forlond/phpunit-testing-tools/docs/symfony_form.md

 ## Integration

-- Use the `TestForm` to perform expectations to any `FormInterface` instance.
+- Use the `TestForm` to perform assertions to any `FormInterface` instance.
-- Use the `TestFormErrors` to perform expectations to any `FormErrorIterator` instance.
+- Use the `TestFormErrors` to perform assertions to any `FormErrorIterator` instance.

 ## TestForm